The key to success on the PERT test is preparation. Considering the the importance of the PERT test, you

 PERT Practice Test - Preparation is Key to Success

-Source - PERT / CPT Reading & English Review: Valencia College
+Source - PERT / CPT Reading & Writing Review: Valencia College

-Below are great guides to help you with your practice for the PERT
+Below are links to help you get started with your practice for the PERT reading and writing test.